 Once the sump is running, unplug the return pump to simulate a power or pump failure.
 Unplug the skimmer so water drains from its body into the sump as well.
 After about a minute, the sump's water level should stabilize.
 If the sump is about to overflow, remove enough water so that it stays full.
 If the sump still has room, add more saltwater to fill it near the top, at full capacity.

 Turn the return pump and skimmer back on, and wait for the display tank to refill and resume draining again.
+Supplements, vitamins, and other supports for your body in Dischem Specials.
 The water level will stabilize at a lower point in the sump within 60 to 90 seconds.
 Using a Sharpie™ or a piece of tape, mark a line on the sump at that water level in the return section.
 That is the maximum fill line.
 If the sump's water level is above that line when the power or pump fails, it will overflow.
 In the picture below, the blue tape is my marker.